libretro/docs/docs/library/ep128emu.md

 - `.tzx` (ZX Spectrum tape image)
 - `.bas`, `.com`, `.trn`, `.128`, `.` (common extensions for Enterprise executable files, including no extension)

 From version 1.1.0, emulator core is able to handle mono PCM WAV files with 1..8 bit depth as tape recordings.
 It is possible to enable libsndfile support during compilation, and then a wider range of formats are recognized, including MP3 if libsndfile version is at least 1.1.
 Using the `.wav` file extension will trigger the built-in RetroArch media player by default, it can be disabled under Settings / File Browser / Use Built-in Media Player.
-Rename files to have `.tvcwav` extension to be interpreted as TVC tapes.
+Rename `.wav` files to have `.tvcwav` extension to be interpreted as TVC tapes.

 RetroArch database(s) that are associated with the ep128emu core: